 Why can I only get accidental cover?

-Your Sanlam Indie policy will either give you full cover (where you’re covered for any kind of claim) or accidental-only cover (where you can only claim for accidental events) per product.
+Your Sanlam Indie policy will either give you full cover (where you’re covered for any kind of claim, including accidental events) or accidental cover (where you can only claim for accidental events) per product.

-It’s super important ️to know which kind you have, and why, because it would really suck to think that you’re covered for all eventualities and then find out at claims stage that you aren’t 😰.
+You ️need to know which kind you have, and why, because otherwise you might think that you’re covered for all eventualities and then find out at claims stage that you aren’t 😰.

 In some cases, we can only offer accidental cover for certain Sanlam Indie products because it would be too risky for us to give you full cover.

-When you answer the questions in our quote process, our underwriting system will flag certain answers and we’ll only offer you accidental cover at first.
-Then we’ll contact you to discuss how we could upgrade you to full cover, if possible.
+When you answer the questions in our quote process, our underwriting system will flag certain answers and we’ll only offer you accidental cover at first for some products.
+Then you can contact us to discuss how we could upgrade you to full cover, if possible.
 In the meantime, we’ll offer you the cheaper accidental cover only, and match this lower premium in an investment account for you.